rororonoa/SHOPTOPIA/README.md

 1. Copy the code and open it in your preferred IDE (**VS Code recommended**).
 2. Check the structure carefully — I’ve added multiple images.
-3. Most images are taken from the Amazon website (I’ll try to include them all soon).
+3. Most images are taken from the Amazon website (All included here!).

 ---